sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

 To do this we need to:

 - extend the ``SonataAdmin:CRUD`` Controller and tell our admin class to use it
-- create the custom action in our Controller
+- create the custom action in your Controller
-- create a template to show the action in list view
+- create a template to show the action in the list view
 - add the route and the new action in the Admin class

 Extending the Admin Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First we need to create or own Controller extending the one from SonataAdmin
+First you need to create your own Controller extending the one from SonataAdmin

 .. code-block:: php

+    <?php
-    <?php  // src/Acme/DemoBundle/Controller/CRUDController.php
+    // src/Acme/DemoBundle/Controller/CRUDController.php

     namespace Acme\DemoBundle\Controller;